Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 (Number): The timeout duration for the Lambda function in seconds.
 Default is30

 seconds.
-Since the Lambda function simply triggers the ECS Fargate task and does not perform the scraping itself, the timeout can be set to a lower value.
+Since the Lambda function simply triggers the AWS Fargate task and does not perform the scraping itself, the timeout can be set to a lower value.

 Lambda Function

-The Lambda function is responsible for invoking the ECS Fargate task, via boto3
+The Lambda function is responsible for invoking the AWS Fargate task, via boto3

-, which runs the ETF scraper application code.
+, which runs the ETF KPIs scraper application code.
 The following properties are important to note:

 - Handler: The handler method within the Lambda function’s code.
 For this project, it is